ungoogled-software/ungoogled-chromium-wiki/faq.md

 Yes, but not via the Chrome Webstore interface.
 Instead, the URL used by the Webstore to download CRX files (Chrome/Chromium extension packages, used by all extensions in the Chrome Webstore) can be used.

+If you want a comprehensive solution that handles **installation and updates**, see the [chromium-web-store](https://github.com/NeverDecaf/chromium-web-store) extension.

 The following sections describe a method using built-in functionality.

 ### Downloading the CRX file